 At this point, insurgent groups formed to oppose the occupation.
 These included the Hvidsten group – located not far from Hald – which received weapons parachuted by the British, and Holger Danske, which was successful in organising sabotage activities and the assassinations of collaborators.
 Another resistance group was The Churchill Club, a group of eight schoolboys from Aalborg.
 They performed some 25 acts of sabotage against the Germans, destroying Nazi German assets with makeshift grenades and stealing Nazi German weapons.

 From the time granny fled, my guess is that, although still a gifted player, she and music became at odds.
 From playing music in bars and clubs while in fear of being caught by the Gestapo, it seems to me that the joy she felt in playing music and the fear of being captured became somewhat fused.
-That for me was the reason she never really played for Tom or for anyone else much after the war.
+That for me was the reason that after the war she never really played for Tommy or for anyone else much.
 Later on, back in England, she bought a pianola.
 You could put reels in, pump the pedals and it would play the usual assortment of Debussy, Chopin and most importantly, Scott Joplin, which is all anyone ever played.

 They would end up arguing and all this would culminate in us being thrown out or voluntarily catching a taxi home.
 This was the recurring theatre which happened at almost every family gathering during that period.

 Wars take their toll on lives and families and WW2 was about as serious as war gets.
 So we, the generations after, often can only read between the lines, to try and piece together how things were.